The First 20 Hours: How to Learn Anything, Josh Kaufman [VIDEO]

 As I wrote in my post Improve your life: Learn Something New you can decide to be pretty good at something and have fun with very little effort if you get over the initial feeling of incompetence.

 Here are the steps to effectively learn new skills:

 - De-construct the skill (do the most important parts first)

 - Remove barriers to practice (create that habit)

 - Practice at least 20 hours (get over the frustration barrier, remove the negative emotion)

 20 hours is not that much.
 45 minutes a day for one month and you’ll get the hang of pretty much anything.
-This lets you test out new skills at a rate of 12 skills per year and then you can make an informed decision if you want to continue to practice that skill or try something new.
+The first 20 hours let you test out new skills at a rate of 12 skills per year, and then you can make an informed decision if you want to continue to practice that skill or try something new.

 Take a moment to consider how many things you want to learn to do.
 What’s on your list?
 What’s holding you back from getting started?
 Are you worried about the time and effort it takes to acquire new skills – time you don’t have and effort you can’t spare?